insin/comments-owl-for-hacker-news/README.md

 - Show new comment counts since your last visit on item list pages
 - Highlight new comments and collapse comment trees which don't contain any new comments when you revisit an item's comments
 - Manual highlighting of recent comments when new comments can't automatically be highlighted
+- User blocking: block a user via their profile page to hide their comments; manage blocked users on your own profile page

 ## Other Tweaks